egoist/rolling/README.md

 **Watch input:**

-Currently Rollup does not support incremental builds, so use any `watch utilify` to do this for now, such as `onchange`:
+Currently Rollup does not support incremental builds, so use any `watch utility` to do this for now, such as `onchange`:

 ```bash
 $ npm install -g onchange